31 Backyard Garden Party Ideas For The Perfect Summer Party

 15. Create a Charcuterie Board

 Everyone loves a charcuterie board!
-An area with cheese, meats, crackers, crudities, olives and dip is a great way for your guests to graze during the party.
-You can make fun by asking everyone to bring something for the board, so you’ll have a large selection!
+An area with cheese, meats, crackers, crudités, olives and dip is a great way for your guests to graze during the party.
+You can make it fun by asking everyone to bring something for the board, so you’ll have a large selection!

 We did this for a house party once, and people went all out trying to find the most unique cheese for everyone to try.
-Cheese and meat boards are always a popular choice and great for grazing until the food is ready and if the party goes on into the night.
+Cheese and meat boards are always popular and perfect for grazing until the main food is ready or if the party goes on into the night.
+This is also brilliant garden party food for a housewarming as it’s low-effort but impressive.

 16. Drinks

 If you don’t have a garden bar, set up a drink station with a variety of beverages.
 Lemonade, iced tea, and fruity sangrias are summer favourites.
+Consider including a classic Bees Knees cocktail to add a touch of vintage sophistication to your drink selection.
+This will offer guests a taste of old-fashioned elegance amidst the summer festivities.
 Also, keep plenty of water available for guests to stay hydrated and non-alcoholic drinks available for those who don’t drink.

 Don’t be afraid to ask guests to bring some drinks!
 We always take a bottle of wine or a case of beer when we go out to a garden party.